 For information about supporting Quick Look for your custom document types, see Quick Look Programming Guide and Quick Look Framework Reference for Mac.
 The related Quick Look UI framework is briefly described in Quick Look UI.

 The Social framework (

-For more information about the Social framework, see Social Framework Reference.
+To learn more about the Social API, see Social Framework Reference.

 The WebKit framework (

-WebKit.framework) lets you display HTML content in your app.
-In addition to displaying HTML, you can provide basic editing support so that users can replace text and manipulate document text and attributes, including CSS properties.
+WebKit also lets you create text views containing editable HTML.
+With this basic editing support, users can replace text and manipulate the document text and attributes, including CSS properties.
 WebKit also supports creating and editing content at the DOM level of an HTML document.
 For example, you could extract the list of links on a page, modify them, and replace them prior to displaying the document in a web view.

 For information on how to use WebKit, see WebKit Objective-C Programming Guide.